OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Expansion-Dock.md

 <!-- [//]: # (inform them of what the power switch will do: cut power to the Omega but keep the USB to serial chip running) -->
 <!-- [//]: # (have illustrations showing the ON and OFF positions) -->

 The Power Switch is located on the far side of the Expansion Dock, away from the Omega.
 This switch will cut power to the Omega, but not the serial chip.
-This means that if the Omega is powered down, your computer will still detect a USB serial device, it will just not be able to communicate with it. // TODO: FIX THIS sentence
+This means your computer will still detect a USB serial device, but will not be able to communicate with the Omega.

 #### Reset button